memgraph/memgraph/docs/feature_spec/draft/hybrid-storage-engine.md

 already has a pretty optimized implementation of that).
 Furthermore, we have to introduce the paging concept.

+This is a complex feature because various aspects of the core engine have to be considered and probably updated (memory management, garbage collection, indexing).

 ## References

 * [On Disk IO, Part 3: LSM Trees](https://medium.com/databasss/on-disk-io-part-3-lsm-trees-8b2da218496f)